 - Features: Auto Shut Off and Removable Crumb Tray

 Nostalgia Electric is trademarked by Nostalgia Products Group, LLC.
 This company was formed in 2008 and is located in Green Bay, Wisconsin.

-This toaster features bold, in your face type styling.
-The front is composed of white plastic, which contrasts effectively with the deep metallic red-colored sides.
+This toaster features bold, in-your-face type styling.
+The front is composed of white plastic, which contrasts effectively with the deep metallic red or green colored sides.
 Racing stripes and a plastic decal add a retro touch.
 Tiny red LEDs will illuminate when the defrost, bagel, or cancel buttons are pressed,

 The Nostalgia RTOS200 appears to be well constructed and has proved trouble-free over the time I have owned this toaster.
 Initially, I was worried that heat transference might discolor the plastic covering of this device, but the temperature of the toaster’s sides and front do not rise beyond a gentle warmth.